 - Keep doing this over and over again until your timer rings.

-Many of the greats journaled: Queen Victoria, Thomas Jefferson, Napoleon, Anne Frank, Franz Kafka, Marcus Aurelius, Ben Franklin, Mark Twain, and I could go on for pages.
+But don’t take just my word for it.
+If you look at history, you’ll learn that many of the greats journaled.
+To name a few: Queen Victoria, Thomas Jefferson, Napoleon, Anne Frank, Franz Kafka, Marcus Aurelius, Ben Franklin, Mark Twain.

-Most of these incredible titans even went on to admit how journaling helped them become more relaxed, grateful, productive, and happy at large.
+Most of these titans even went on to admit how journaling helped them become more relaxed, grateful, productive, happy… basically everything that science confirmed years after their comments.

 The way you start journaling is simple.
 Grab a pen and paper and start writing about your breakup.
 You can jot down all the things you currently feel: all your worries, the things you’re grateful for, the things you’re angry about, or the things you’re afraid of.
 You can also write about your past, the lessons from it, or you can use journaling to outline a new and better future for yourself.

-Just whatever you do, do NOT overanalyze the simple discipline.
-Way too many people spend days researching the best times and places to journal and the pros and cons of different pens and notebooks.
+Just whatever you do, do not overanalyze the simple discipline.
+Too many people spend days researching the best times and places to journal and the pros and cons of different pens and notebooks.
 Don’t fall into that rabbit hole.
-Forget all the BS.
-Just grab a simple pen and paper and start writing about your breakup or even your life in general.
+Just start writing.
 The therapeutic effects are sure to come regardless.
-The fact that you’ve brain-dumped your thoughts and feelings on a piece of paper makes feeling better afterwards virtually guaranteed.
+The fact that you’ve brain-dumped your thoughts and feelings on a piece of paper makes feeling better afterwards guaranteed.

-Dream reporting stems from Freud and his work on the human subconscious and is somewhat similar to journaling.
-Freud reckoned that our dreams could give us a greater awareness of what’s going on in our subconscious mind.
-And this awareness will then further as a sort of therapeutic understanding or enlightenment.
-Put differently, when you dream about your ex and understand why you’ve dreamt of them, you’ll be able to process your emotions faster and feel better as a result.
+Dream reporting stems from Freud and his work on the human subconscious and is similar to journaling.
+Freud reckoned that our dreams could give us a greater awareness of what’s going on in our subconscious mind and that this awareness then leads to therapeutic understanding, which, in turn, makes us feel better.

 - What were the themes inside my dreams?